 Certain industries in which the Company's clients operate are experiencing consolidation.
 When client consolidation occurs, it is possible that the volume of work performed by the Company for a client after the consolidation will be less than it was before the consolidation or that the client's work will be completely moved to competitors.
+In addition, new and enhanced technologies, including search, web and infrastructure computing services, digital content, and electronic devices, may affect customers.
+The internet facilitates competitive entry and comparison shopping, and the reliance on digital retailing may reduce customers' volume.
 Any such reduction or loss of work could adversely affect the Company's results of operations and financial condition.